sajjadGG/book-python/numerical-analysis/pandas-intro.rst

 Import data to ``DataFrame``
 ----------------------------
-* Also works with URLs!!
+* File paths works also with URLs
 * SQL functions uses SQLAlchemy, which supports many RDBMS

 .. code-block:: python